-NRECA appreciates the program's emphasis on partnership opportunities between a State, political subdivisions of a State and internet service providers, such as rural electric cooperatives (RECs).
-RECs are uniquely positioned to partner with States and municipalities.
+NRECA appreciates the program's emphasis on partnership opportunities between a Tribal Government, Tribal College or University and other Tribal entities and internet service providers, such as rural electric cooperatives (RECs).
+RECs are uniquely positioned to partner with Tribal entities.
 RECs are owned and operated by the members of their community and work closely with local leaders across a broad range of economic development issues.
 In addition, they have intimate familiarity with the territory in which they provide electric and/or broadband service and the needs of local residents and businesses.
-NRECA members look forward to working with the states and localities to assist in bringing vital robust broadband service to unserved communities.
+NRECA members look forward to working with Tribal governments and other entities to assist in bringing vital robust broadband service to unserved communities.2